The wild monodromy of the Fifth Painlev\'e equation and its action on wild character variety: an approach of confluence: The character variety of and the nonlinear monodromy action on it

-such that the analytic continuation $\Phi(x,t)$ along a path $\gamma$ defines another fundamental matrix solution $\Phi(x,t)\rho(\gamma)$.
-The conjugation class of such monodromy representation by $\SL_2(\C)$ is independent of the choice of $\Phi$.
-The word \emph{isomonodromic} means that the conjugation class of monodromy is locally constant with respect to $t$, or equivalently that there exists a fundamental matrix solution $\Phi(x,t)$ whose actual monodromy is locally independent of $t$ \cite{Bol}.
+such that the analytic continuation $\Phi(z,t)$ along a path $\gamma$ defines another fundamental matrix solution $\Phi(z,t)\rho(\gamma)$.
+The conjugation class of such monodromy representation in $\SL_2(\C)$ is independent of the choice of $\Phi$.
+The \emph{isomonodromic condition} \eqref{eq:wm-schlesinger} on the system \eqref{eq:wm-A} is equivalent to the conjugation class of the monodromy being locally constant with respect to $t$, or equivalently to the existence of a fundamental matrix solution $\Phi(z,t)$ whose actual monodromy is locally independent of $t$ \cite{Bol}.